Nomiez/bridging-the-domain-gap-by-diffusion/README.md

 ## Where to test?

 On the server at the chair generation and Human-Machine-Communication is a deployed version of this code.
 You can find there also all scripts, datasets and other results like the yolox weights.
+The conda environment has the name "application".
+For more information feel free to contact me :)

 ## The scripts folder